TelenorNorway/telenoridplus-integration-guide/TelenorID_Plus_-_CIBA.md

 2. This client needs to have the vipps scope enabled for it.
 3. The client also has to be a confidential client.

+(NOTE: Enabling CIBA flow will disable the normal front-channel flow.)

 To start a ciba request the endpoint is ```https://id-test.telenor.no/connect/ciba```.
 The endpoint expects a POST request with an application/x-www-form-urlencoded body.
 The body should have the following content key/value entries: